-10: Technical Publications Manager Total Pages Sent
+To: Technical Publications Manager Total Pages Sent

 RE: Reader Response

-Fror m: Name
+From : Name

 Company

-City / State / ZIP / Country

 Telephone: () FAX: ()

-lication (optional):
+Application (optional):

-Wou ıld you like a reply?YN
+Would you like a reply?YN

-Dev ice: PIC16F87XA Literature Number: DS39582B
+Device: PIC16F87XA Literature Number: DS39582B

-Que estions:
+Questions:

+1. V 1.
 What are the best features of this document?

 2. How does this document meet your hardware and software development needs?

+-

-3. 3.
-Do you find the organization of this document easy to follow?
+3. C B. Do you find the organization of this document easy to follow?
 If not, why?

-4. What additions to the document do you think would enhance the structure and subject?

-5. What deletions from the document of could be made without affecting the overall usefulness?
+4. V 4.
+What additions to the document do you think would enhance the structure and subject?
+5. V What deletions from the document could be made without affecting the overall usefulness?

-J. what deletions from the document c build be made without affecting the overall destumess:

-6. Is there any incorrect or misleading i information (what and where)?
+6. Is .
+Is there any incorrect or misleading information (what and where)?
+7. How would you improve this document?

-, ,

-7. How would you improve this docume ent?